 Shooting in broad daylight delivers the best results, with decent colors, appropriate exposure, contrast, and high dynamic range.
 The pictures come out sharp and punchy.

-The Dazzle color, however, blows out the highlights in the picture but the HDR maintains the integrity of the image by balancing the saturation and details instead of just wildly cranking the color saturation.
+The Dazzle color, however, blows out the highlights in the picture.
+Still, the HDR maintains the integrity of the image by balancing the saturation and details instead of just wildly cranking the color saturation.

-Normally the color saturation is relatively high by default.
+Usually, the color saturation is relatively high by default.
 Whether you turn the Dazzle color off, you’ll still get a pretty saturated picture with punchy colors.
-While some may like it, others may prefer the natural looking photos.
-Oppo F11 Pro does not support optical zoom and has only 4X digital zoom, which produces horrible results.
+While some may like it, others may prefer natural-looking photos.
+Oppo F11 Pro does not support optical zoom and has only 4x digital zoom, which produces horrible results.

 The HDR is, however, inconsistent and even with backlight, it sometimes fails to brighten up the subject in the picture, Dazzle color, however, does a great job as it not only enhances the colors but also brings details to the structure and brightens up the image.

-In low light scenarios, the night mode performs really great.
-Even though with the help of AI, the camera itself recognizes night time and takes average pictures but if you turn the night mode on manually, you are greeted by some amazing pictures.
+In low light scenarios, the night mode performs excellently.
+Even though with the help of AI, the camera itself recognizes night time and takes average pictures, but if you turn the night mode manually, you are greeted by some fantastic images.

-With a well-lit subject, the HDR, however, does not make any difference but the night mode really does the job of controlling the lights pretty adequately but somehow manages to dull the colors like in the picture below.
+With a well-lit subject, the HDR, however, does not make any difference, but the night mode does the job of controlling the lights pretty adequately but somehow manages to dull the colors like in the picture below.

 As for the selfies, the front camera performs great even used against the sunlight.
-Although I have a reservation that it brightens the picture up too much which evidently diminishes details from the subject, leaving the picture on the softer side.
-Other than that the selfies come out just fine.
+Although I have a reservation that it brightens the picture up too much, which diminishes details from the subject, leaving the image on the softer side.
+Other than that, the selfies come out just fine.

 The portrait mode in selfies is also a charm to use.
-Though it slightly confuses the subject with the background and in turn slightly blurs out part of the subject, but that only happens when the background matches your skin tone or your clothes.
-Other than that the edge detection is great.
+Though it slightly confuses the subject with the background and in turn blurs out part of the subject, that only happens when the background matches your skin tone or your clothes.
+Other than that, the edge detection is excellent.

-One thing that really stands out in this smartphone is the editing options available in its camera app.
-Users who like to edit their photos for social media can find filters, stickers and other editing options that can be applied after you’ve taken a certain picture.
+One thing that stands out in this smartphone is the editing options available in its camera app.
+Users who like to edit their photos for social media can find filters, stickers, and other editing options that can be applied after you’ve taken a particular picture.

-Our Oppo F11 review revealed that neither its camera is star-spangling awesome, nor is it a bad performer.
+Our Oppo F11 review revealed that neither its camera is star-spangling excellent, nor is it a lousy performer.
 Though I would say its more than a good camera, it still needs to improve.

-OPPO F11 Pro is an ultimate mid-range device for power users.
-It gives you amazing design with beautiful gradient-colored back and an immersive full-screen display.
-The pop-up selfie camera is more than just a gimmick in the smartphone, it not only frees up the screen space but also does not waver no matter how many time you summon it for taking pictures.
+Oppo F11 Pro is an ultimate mid-range device for power users.
+It gives you incredible design with beautiful gradient-colored back and an immersive full-screen display.
+The pop-up selfie camera is more than just a gimmick in the smartphone; it not only frees up the screen space but also does not waver no matter how many time you summon it for taking pictures.

-OPPO deserves to be praised for offering an amazing user interface this time which offers many customizable features to the users to create a space that suits their tastes.
-It is definitely a powerhouse and can process any game or task without any noticeable lag.
-Vivo’s new V15 smartphone though has similar specs but fails to match up with OPPO F11 Pro’s performance in our detailed review.
+Oppo deserves to be praised for offering a fantastic user interface this time, which offers many customizable features to the users to create a space that suits their tastes.
+It is a powerhouse and can process any game or task without any noticeable lag.
+Vivo’s new V15 smartphone, though has similar specs but fails to match up with OPPO F11 Pro’s performance in our detailed review.

-The company has also launched the OOPO F11 smartphone for those who do not mind the notch and can’t get used to the pop-up camera feature.
-The device has almost the same features with the exception of 4GB RAM and 64GB of storage with a less pricey price tag (Rs.
-39,999 at the time of launch) for people who prefer affordability above all.
+The company has also launched the OPPO F11 smartphone for those who do not mind the notch and can’t get used to the pop-up camera feature.
+The device has almost the same features, except 4GB RAM and 64GB of storage with a less pricey price tag (PKR 39,999 at the time of launch) for people who prefer affordability above all.